danilocgsilva/a_vs_n/helpers_projects/populling_names_in_database/README.md

 Be in the root project folder.
 All commands must be typed in this location.

-To fill the databas with 1000 names:
+To fill the database with 1000 names:

 `php artisan popule 1000`